vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

     <pre>Appliance services not ready.
 Please wait until vic-appliance-load-docker-images.service has completed.</pre>

-3. Provide information about the new version of the appliance.

-    1. Enter the IP address or FQDN of the vCenter Server instance on which you deployed the new appliance.
+3. Enter the IP address or FQDN of the vCenter Server instance on which you deployed the new appliance.
-    2. Enter the Single Sign-On user name and password of a vSphere administrator account.
+4. Enter the Single Sign-On user name and password of a vSphere administrator account.

     The script requires these credentials to access the disk files of the old appliance, and to register the new version of vSphere Integrated Containers with the VMware Platform Services Controller.
-4. Provide information about the Platform Services Controller.

-    - If vCenter Server is managed by an external Platform Services Controller, enter the IP address or FQDN of the Platform Services Controller.
+4. If vCenter Server is managed by an external Platform Services Controller, enter the IP address or FQDN and the administrator domain of the Platform Services Controller.
-    - If vCenter Server is managed by an embedded Platform Services Controller, press Enter without entering anything.
-5. If applicable, provide the Platform Services Controller domain.

-    - If vCenter Server is managed by an external Platform Services Controller, enter the administrator domain for the Platform Services Controller.
-    - If vCenter Server is managed by an embedded Platform Services Controller, press Enter without entering anything.
+    If vCenter Server is managed by an embedded Platform Services Controller, press Enter at each prompt without entering anything.
 6. Enter `y` if the vCenter Server certificate thumbprint is legitimate.
 7. Provide information about the old version of the appliance.